TranNhatTan14/Obsidian/Vocabulary/construct.md

 ### Word Family

-- They plan to *construct* a new bridge over the river.
 - The complex was a massive *construction* project.
 - The architect carefully *constructed* the building's design.
 - His argument was well-*constructed*, logical, and convincing.